cameraui/docs/admin/logs.md

 - **Search** the visible lines.
 - **Copy** the output, **Export / share** it as a text file, or **Clear** it.

+New lines scroll into view as they arrive.
+Scroll up to read something and it stops following, so the line you are looking at stays put; scroll back to the bottom to have it follow again.

 For problems with the app, the Console export is the useful thing to attach.
 For problems with the server, the Logs download.

 ## Terminal